Authentication and access - Amazon SDKs and Tools

 Authentication options for code running locally (not in Amazon)

-• IAM Identity Center authentication – As a security best practice, we recommend using Amazon Organizations with IAM Identity Center to manage access across all your Amazon Web Services accounts.
+• IAM Identity Center authentication for your SDK or tool – As a security best practice, we recommend using Amazon Organizations with IAM Identity Center to manage access across all your Amazon Web Services accounts.
 You can create users in Amazon IAM Identity Center, use Microsoft Active Directory, use a SAML 2.0 identity provider (IdP), or individually federate your IdP to Amazon Web Services accounts.
 To check if your Region supports IAM Identity Center, see Amazon IAM Identity Center endpoints and quotas in the Amazon Web Services General Reference.

 • IAM Roles Anywhere – You can use IAM Roles Anywhere to obtain temporary security credentials in IAM for workloads such as servers, containers, and applications that run outside of Amazon.
 To use IAM Roles Anywhere, your workloads must use X.509 certificates.